arshadalgalib/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

 A web-based personal finance management application for developers and startups to track income and expenses efficiently.
-Built with HTML, CSS, Bootstrap, EJS, Node.js, Express.js, and SQLite, with WordPress integration support.
+Built with HTML, CSS, Bootstrap, EJS, Node.js, Express.js, and SQLite.

 ## Features